SharonHoover/photoshop-layersearch/README.md

 Photoshop Layer Search Plugin
 =============================

 Searching for layers with Photoshop is not possible.
 The application does not support that function.
 But with this plugin, you can do the layer searching action.

-[This](http://www.ethanolfireplacepros.com) will help you with your Photoshop jobs.
+[This](http://www.ethanolfireplacepros.com) will help you with your Photoshop jobs, and will make the search faster.
+Install this plugin now.

 Download/Install
 ================